Spectral analysis of the Neumann--Poincar\'{e} operator on the crescent-shaped domain and touching disks and analysis of plasmon resonance: Abstract

 \section{Abstract}

-We consider the Neumann Poincar\'{e} operator on domains generated by two touching disks.
-There can be two types of such domains, each of which has a cusp point at the touching point of two circles.
-For each domain we define a Hilbert space on which the Neumann Poincar\'{e} operator is self-adjoint and continuous.
-Then we computed the complete spectral resolution of the operator.
-The Neumann Poincar\'{e} operator has only the absolutely continuous spectrum on the real line $[-1/2,1/2]$.
-As an application, we analyze the localized surface plasmon resonance of a crescent-shaped domain.
+We consider the Neumann--Poincar\'{e} operator on a planar domain enclosed by two touching circular boundaries.
+This domain, which is a crescent-shaped domain or touching disks, has a cusp at the touching point of two circles.
+We analyze the operator via the Fourier transform on the boundary circles of the domain.
+In particular, we define a Hilbert space on which the operator is bounded, self-adjoint.
+We then obtain the complete spectral resolution of the Neumann--Poincar\'{e} operator.
+On both the crescent-shaped domain and touching disks, the Neumann--Poincar\'{e} operator has only absolutely continuous spectrum on the closed interval $[-1/2,1/2]$.
+As an application, we analyze the plasmon resonance on the crescent-shaped domain and touching disks.